demidovd98/dsp/README.md

-# dsp
+# DSP
-Code for digital signal processing tasks
+About repo: Code for digital signal processing tasks

+# Requirements:
+- Matlab 2020a